Choose a country or area to see content specific to your location

 - All Products, Software, Services

-The Universal Serial Bus (USB) is an industry standard developed by the USB Implementers Forum (USB-IF), which defines standard interfaces between computers and peripherals.
-The USB Type-C™ (USB-C™) connector is the latest development in the USB standard that is a low profile, high data rate, and orientation independent connector.
+The Universal Serial Bus (USB) is an industry-standard developed by the USB Implementers Forum (USB-IF), which defines standard interfaces between computers and peripherals.
+The USB Type-C (USB-C) connector is the latest development in the USB standard that is a low profile, high data rate, and orientation-independent connector.
 The USB-C connector offers significant advantages in power and data delivery.
-It includes three major interface technologies for high-speed data: USB 3.2, Thunderbolt 3 and DisplayPort.
-We can help you thoroughly test your USB interfaces in accordance to the USB standard and ensure the interoperability of your devices.
+It includes three major interface technologies for high-speed data: USB4 Version 2.0, USB4, Thunderbolt-3/Thunderbolt-4, and DisplayPort (UHBR/HBR).
+We can help you thoroughly test your USB interfaces in accordance with the USB standard and ensure the interoperability of your devices.

-USB Type-CTM and USB-CTM are trademarks of the USB Implementers Forum.
+USB Type-C®, USB-C® and USB4® are trademarks of the USB Implementers Forum.

 USB Design and Simulation